xsolla/pay-station-sdk/README.md

         /**
          * Call the `init()` method with the provided environment object.
          * The isWebView parameter is required and indicates whether your
-         * integration type is a webview or not.
+         * integration type is a webview.
          * Please note that this command executes asynchronously.
          */
         await headlessCheckout.init({